• Skip to primary navigation

 • Display a warning about the lack of galvanic isolation and the associated risks.

-• Design the circuit at your own risk.
+• Design the circuit at ones own risk.

 Note:

-• Actual values may differ depending on the components used this article offers an overall summary.
+• Actual values may differ depending on the components used as this article offers an overall summary.

 • Always verify that component ratings match to safety regulations and if necessary seek an expert advice.

-• There are risks involved in building electrical gadgets thus care should be used at every steps.
+• There are risks involved in building electrical devices thus safety should be used at every steps.

 References: